 Fighting illegal dumping is a constant battle that requires your help and support.
 There are many alternatives for responsibly disposing of rubbish.
 You can:

 Council's Waste Compliance Officer investigates all illegal rubbish dumps.
-These are marked with a bright yellow sticker to indicate the dump is under investigation.
+These are marked with a bright yellow tape to indicate the dump is under investigation.
 If the dump has not been removed by the offender following investigation, Council will remove it within a few days.
-Fines of up to $750 will be issued to anyone caught dumping under the Protection of the Environment Operations Act 1997.
+A clean-up notice starting at $535 will be issued to anyone caught dumping under the Protection of the Environment Operations (General) Regulation 2009.